-ICLEI’s election for the Regional Executive Committee has officially commenced.
-The Regional Executive Committee provides an international platform for city and county leaders to develop and drive organizational policies and strategies for ICLEI’s North America region.
-Members also represent ICLEI North America at regional and international meetings, and provide regional input to ICLEI’s Global Executive Committee, ICLEI’s highest level of global membership representation.
+Our election for the ICLEI Regional Executive Committee is underway.
+The Regional Executive Committee, or RexCom, provides an international platform for city and county leaders to drive organizational strategies for ICLEI’s North America region.
+RexCom members represent ICLEI North America at regional and international meetings and provide input to ICLEI’s Global Executive Committee, our highest level of global membership representation.